jj5/kickass-crypto/README.md

 ## Exceptions and errors

-When an instance of either `KickassCryptoRoundTrip` or `KickassCryptoAtRest` is created the configuration settings are validated.
+When an instance of either `KickassCryptoOpenSSLRoundTrip` or `KickassCryptoOpenSSLAtRest` is created the configuration settings are validated.
 If the configuration settings are not valid the constructor will throw an exception.
 If the constructor succeeds then encryption and decryption later on should also (usually) succeed.
 If there